As an Amazon Associate, I earn from qualifying purchases.

 a silicone bag of sliced frozen celery on a wooden board and a small glass bowl with celery

 Please note, frozen celery is best used in soups, stews, and hot dishes.
 It won’t retain crispness for fresh eating or stir-fries.
-It’s perfect for recipes like Instant Pot Beef Barley Soup.
+It’s perfect for recipes like Instant Pot lentil soup or sausage stuffing.

 How Do You Blanch Celery?